-As implemented in the current 3GPP LTE systems [14], the radio access interface is assumed to be based on OFDMA.
+As implemented in the current 3GPP LTE systems [1], the radio access interface is assumed to be based on OFDMA.
 In OFDMA systems, available frequency bandwidth is partitioned into orthogonal subchannels which are the allocable resources to users.
 The total base station power P is divided between these subchannels.
 In our model, instead of dealing with individual users, we consider locations, where multiple users can be present in a single location.
-We further assume that channel variations across the channels allocated to a location are negligible as our model only considers long-term average rates that can be achieved over subchannels, as opposed to instantaneous rates that depend on short-term channel fluctuations.
+We further assume that channel variations across the channels allocated to a location are negligible as our model only considers longterm average rates that can be achieved over subchannels, as opposed to instantaneous rates that depend on short-term channel fluctuations.

 Assume that base station b_i uses a subchannel to communicate with a user at location l_j .
 Let p{ij} and g{ij} denote the transmission power and long-term average power gain of the subchannel.
 Then, the average 4 received signal power at location l_j is given by $g{ij} \cdot p{ij}$.
 A location is considered covered by a base station if the received power of the pilot signal at that location is higher than a prespecified threshold.
 Let r{ij} denote the received rate at location l_j .
-Using the Shannon capacity formula, we have $r{ij} = \log(1 + \beta \frac{g{ij}p{ij}}{n_j+I})$, where β is the SINR gap due to limited modulation choices.
-In the rate function, n_j denotes the background noise power at location l_j and I is maximum multi-cell interference temperature [15].
-Value of I can either be measured by users or set as a system parameter.
-We further borrow some simplifying assumptions from the literature [16, 17] given as follows:
+Using the Shannon capacity formula, we have $r{ij} = \log(1 + \beta \frac{g{ij} \bar{p}{ij}}{n_i + I_i}),$ where β is the SINR gap due to limited modulation.
+Also, n_j and I_j denote background noise power and interference power at location l_j respectively.
+Similar to [18], to make the formulation tractable, we use an upper bound I on the interference power instead of using the exact I_j .
+I is the maximum multi-cell interference temperature or (maximum tolerable interference level) as mentioned in [9].
+Doing so, we achieve a conservative rate function that does not need substantial amount of signaling to compute the actual value of interference at each location.
+We further borrow some simplifying assumptions from the literature [13, 15] given as follows:

-- We assume that each subchannel can be fractionally shared among users [16].
-This is indeed the case in OFDMA systems such as WiMax and LTE as each subchannel is shared among multiple users using TDMA, i.e., resources are shared in frequency and time.
-The assumption is particularly true for our model as we consider the long-term system averages. - We assume the total transmission power P is divided equally among all subchannels.
-Therefore, if there exists R subchannels then the allocated subchannel power is p = P/R. As shown in [16], this scheme is nearly-optimal.
+• We assume that each subchannel can be fractionally shared among users [13].
+This is indeed the case in

+OFDMA systems such as WiMax and LTE as each subchannel is shared among multiple users using TDMA, i.e., resources are shared in frequency and time.
+The assumption is particularly true for our model as we consider the long-term system averages.

-• As provisioned in LTE networks [17], we assume that neighboring cells are able to coordinate allocation of resources to users in overlapping regions such that orthogonal resources are allocated from neighboring BSs to locations in overlapping regions.
+- We assume the total transmission power P is divided equally among all subchannels.
+Therefore, if there exists R subchannels then the allocated subchannel power is p = P/R. As shown in [13], this scheme is nearly-optimal. - As provisioned in LTE networks [15], we assume that neighboring cells are able to coordinate allocation of resources to users in overlapping regions such that orthogonal resources are allocated from neighboring BSs to locations in overlapping regions.